micartey/jairo/README.md

 ### Overwrite a method

 Next up is to overwrite a method.
-Let's assume that you have a method called `aadNumbers` as follows:
+Let's assume that you have a method called `addNumbers` as follows:

 ```java
 public int addNumbers(int a, int b) {